mikalai-sokarau/frontend-interview/Performance optimization/questions.md

 3. Slower Subsequent Page Loads: While server-side rendering can improve initial load times, subsequent page loads can be slower since the server has to render each page before sending it to the client.

 ### What types of server-side rendering exist?
-* Pre-rendering: web pages are generated at build time, and the pre-rendered HTML is served to the client upon request.
-This approach can provide fast initial load times, and is often used for static sites or sites with a small number of pages that don't require dynamic content.
-* Server-side rendering on-demand: web pages are generated on the server in response to client requests.
-This allows for dynamic content and interactive experiences, and can improve SEO by providing fully rendered content to search engines.
-* Incremental server-side rendering: pre-rendering with on-demand rendering, allowing for fast initial load times and dynamic content.
-The initial page load is pre-rendered, while subsequent requests are rendered on-demand.
-* Hybrid rendering: both client-side rendering (CSR) and server-side rendering (SSR).
-The initial page load is server-side rendered, while subsequent page loads are rendered on the client using CSR.
-This approach allows for fast initial load times, dynamic content, and interactivity.
+* Static SSR: the server generates the HTML content for each page during the build process or on-demand, and the resulting HTML is then sent to the client.
+* Dynamic SSR: the server generates the HTML content on the server in response to each client request.
+* Hybrid SSR: both static and dynamic SSR used to some extent.

 ### How to optimize loading of the web page?
 * Minimize HTTP requests: Reducing the number of HTTP requests made by your web page can significantly improve loading times.
 Combine multiple CSS files into one, reduce the number of images used, and remove any unnecessary scripts or plugins.